On January 17, 2014, California Gov. Jerry Brown declared a drought. What exactly does that mean?

 EMWD’s water budgets and tiered rates promote water-use efficiency and hold customers accountable for their usage.
-However, to support the Governor and State Water Resources Control Board's call to action, EMWD's Board of Directors will discuss moving into Stage 3 of EMWD’s Water Shortage Contingency Plan on August 20.
+However, to support the Governor and State Water Resources Control Board's call to action, EMWD's Board of Directors voted to move into Stage 3a of EMWD’s Water Shortage Contingency Plan on August 20.

-What has EMWD done to help push back mandatory restrictions?
+What has EMWD done to minimize the drought impacts?

 EMWD, along with The Metropolitan Water District of Southern California and its member agencies, have invested more than $12 billion in conservation and local water supply projects since 1995 to help drought proof the region.
 These projects – such as Diamond Valley Lake near Hemet – are critical to ensuring that we can capture and store water during wet years to get us through extended dry periods like the one we are in now.
 EMWD has also invested heavily in recycled water, which is a sustainable resource that can be used to irrigate parks, schools and agriculture and does not pull resources away from our potable water supplies.
 In 2013, EMWD sold nearly 35,000 acre feet of recycled water.
 That saved enough potable water for nearly 70,000 families.